Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Hawking's bound

 When two black holes coalesce, the amount of energy converted into the gravitational radiation is restricted by Hawking's simple discussion based on the area theorem of black hole event horizon.
 Here we recall the original discussion in Reference\cite{SH}.

 We simply consider two spin-less black holes with mass $M_1$ and $M_2$.
 In head-on collision of the spin-less black holes, the final state will be also a spin-less black hole with mass $M_{tot}$.
+In Hawking's discussion, it is supposed that colliding black holes are initially far separated.
+Then each black hole is considered to be an isolated Schwarzschild black hole with its own ADM-mass $M_i$.
 The energy $E$ converted into the gravitational radiation is related to the mass parameters by the energy conservation

 On the other hand, we have the area theorem of black hole event horizon\cite{AT} which states that the area of the event horizon never decreases between two not intersecting spatial hypersurfaces under certain conditions.
 Then we have an inequality between initial and final area of black hole horizon,